ux-mark/soap-calculator/README.md

 │   │   └── CalculationResults.tsx
 │   └── ui/                  # Reusable UI components (Shadcn)
 ├── contexts/
-│   └── CalculatorContext.tsx # Global state management
+│   ├── CalculatorContext.tsx # Calculator state management
+│   └── OilsContext.tsx      # Oil data from Supabase
 ├── lib/
 │   ├── calculations.ts      # All calculation logic
-│   ├── oilData.ts          # Oil database
+│   ├── oilData.ts          # (DEPRECATED) Use Supabase instead
 │   ├── recommendations.ts   # Recommendation engine
 │   ├── types.ts            # TypeScript types
-│   └── utils.ts            # Utility functions
+│   ├── utils.ts            # Utility functions
+│   ├── services/
+│   │   └── oils.ts         # Supabase oil data access
+│   └── supabase/           # Supabase client configuration
 └── public/                  # Static assets
 ```

 ## How It Works

-### Oil Selection
+### Oil Selection & Data Flow
-1. Browse or search the oil database
+1. **OilsProvider** fetches all available oils from Supabase on app load
+2. **OilSelector** displays oils from the centralized OilsContext
-2. Click on oils to add them to your recipe
+3. Click on oils to add them to your recipe
-3. Adjust percentages until they total 100%
+4. Adjust percentages until they total 100%

 ### Intelligent Recommendations
 - When you have < 50% oils selected, the system analyzes your current selection
+- **Recommendation engine** receives the full oils list and calculates compatibility scores
 - It calculates which oils would best complement your recipe
 - Incompatible oils are automatically disabled
 - Top 5 recommendations are highlighted with reasons
+- **All data comes from the same Supabase source** - no duplicates!

 ### Quality Calculation
 The calculator uses the same formulas as SoapCalc.net: